 14:30–16:00 – Guided tours of the RCA Degree Show

 16:00–16:30 – Late arrival and registration

 16:30–18:00 – Salon Discussion

 18:00–19:30 – Open space for discussions and drinks

-Accountancy Salon is a series of discussion events that provide a space for an advanced debate on the complex and dynamic role of the accounting profession in contemporary society.
+Futures Salon is a series of discussion events that provide a space for an advanced debate on the complex and dynamic role of the accounting profession in contemporary society.
 Each session focuses on a specific theme and features brief talks by an invited panel and an open discussion with a cross-disciplinary audience.
-We held our […]
+We held our first […]